yelosan/licenses.markdown/README.markdown

     - Since these files are in Markdown, only use `LICENSE.md` or `LICENSE.markdown`.
     - Traditionally, this file contains the primary license of your repository.
       - If it is software, it contains a software license.
-      - If your repository is for blog articles, images, or music sheets, to mention a few, it should have a license applicable for works of art.
+      - If your repository is for blog articles, images, or music sheets, to mention a few, it should have a license applicable for works of art, like CC licenses.
 1. If you want to include the human-readable version, if any, this is how I do it:
     - For the legal: `LICENSE.md` or `LICENSE.markdown`
     - For the summary: `LICENSE-summary.md` or `LICENSE-summary.markdown`